-At that time, I spent most of my time in bed (I was unable to walk without support) and I was on strong pain medication to tame the excruciating pain of my body literally creating craters in itself.
+At that time, I spent most of my time in bed (I was unable to walk without support) and I was on strong pain medication to tame the excruciating amount of pain caused by my body literally creating craters in itself.
 I needed surgery, and I needed it quickly.
-We left for India, yet again, in search of the perfect surgeon.
-After meeting with several doctors, we found the one we knew would perform my surgeries: lo and behold, it ended up being the Knight in Shining Armor, the doctor who first diagnosed me with Hidradenitis a year and a half before.
+In March 2012, we left for India, yet again, in search of the perfect surgeon.
+After meeting with several doctors, we found the one we knew would perform my surgeries.
+In fact, it ended up being the doctor who had originally correctly diagnosed me with hidradenitis a year and a half before!